EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### Setting Up Sonic 1 and 2

 1. In `/home/deck/Applications`, create a `Distrobox` folder
-2. In the `Distrobox` folder, right click `Open Terminal Here`, enter:
+2. In the `Distrobox` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone --recursive https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation.git`
 3. A `Sonic-1-2-2013-Decompilation` folder will be created

 #### Building Sonic 1 and 2

-1. In the `Sonic-1-2-2013-Decompilation` folder, right click `Open Terminal Here`, enter:
+1. In the `Sonic-1-2-2013-Decompilation` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `distrobox enter ubuntu`
 2. Enter:
     * `make -j5`